raidfire99/gnuradio-3.8-iio-ubuntu18-/README.md

 *pybombs run gnuradio-compainion*

-if *gnuradio-companion* fails run the following command and try again, if all esle fail;s the line above with the full pybombs command will always work.
+if *gnuradio-companion* fails run the following command and try again, if all else fails the line above with the full pybombs command will always work.

 *source ~/gnuradio/setup_env.sh*

 ------------------------------------------------------------------------------------------------------------------------------